 Step 4: set up your event for registration

 Once your webinar is approved by HBA Central, the concept is fully developed and speakers/sponsors are secured, you are welcome to open your event for registration following the procedure outlined in our How to open an event for registration article.
-Please be sure to add the webinar login information to the Additional Information section, which will be set up as an automated email to go out to individuals when they register.
-Remember, minimum pricing for educational webinars is $10/€8 for members, $20/€17 for nonmembers and HBA Central will automatically adjust the pricing listed to these amounts after you submit.
+Remember, the minimum pricing for educational webinars is $10/€10 for members, $20/€20 for nonmembers and this will be auto-populated in the pricing section for you.
+You are always welcome to increase these prices, especially if you are covering a popular topic or have important speakers.

-Upon the submission of your event setup:
+Upon the submission of your event setup form:

-- Your event will be automatically included in the weekly HBA event digest email and will be available for registration association-wide Note: events set up after COB Wednesday will not appear in the following Monday's digest.
+• Your event will be automatically included in the weekly HBA event digest email and will be available for registration association-wide.
+Note: events set up after COB Wednesday will not appear in the following Monday's digest.

 Step 5: marketing and pre-webinar prep